zoekirsh/programming-univbasics-4-basic-hashes-lab-sfo01-seng-ft-111620/README.md

 end
 ```

-When usings symbols for keys, we can write key/value pairs as seen above, or
+When using symbols for keys, we can write key/value pairs as seen above, or
 with the alternative syntax:

 ```rb